honux77/ubox-msx/docs/tools.md

 calling [ubox_set_sprite_attr](ubox-lib-ref.html#ubox_set_sprite_attr).

-The tool interprets dark grey (RGB: 28, 28, 28) as transparent in the MSX palette, and any other colour will be used as visible the monochrome data.
+The tool interprets dark grey (RGB: 28, 28, 28) as transparent in the MSX palette, and any other colour will be used as visible monochrome data.
 If the image has more than one colour, it will be used to identify different sprites.

 For example: